-- a.
-Maintain capabilities for program evaluations and other assessment activities. - b.
-Establish measures and track them to evaluate progress on NIEHS' strategic plan and programs. - c.
-Participate in reviews and assessments of its programs and processes.
+NIEHS maintains capabilities for program evaluations and other assessment activities.
+NIEHS will establish measures for the goals of this Strategic Plan and track them to evaluate progress.
+NIEHS also participates in reviews and assessments of its programs and processes, further upholding the efficiency and integrity of NIEHS operations across a variety of programs.

-Area 4: Leadership Core Values
+Leadership Core Values

-NIEHS embraces a leadership and management strategy rooted in five core values, and will approach its operations, scientific management, and stewardship in a manner that upholds its core values of Collaboration, Communication, Distributive Leadership, Innovation, and Workforce Diversity.
+NIEHS embraces a leadership and management strategy rooted in five core values, and will approach its operations, scientific management, and stewardship in a manner that upholds these values:

-- a.
-Collaboration: NIEHS will continue to identify opportunities where transparent and respectful partnerships can be developed to further NIEHS' mission. - b.
-Communication: NIEHS will continue to identify opportunities for intentional and transparent exchange of information that is built on mutual trust, respect, and inclusion. - c.
-Distributive Leadership: NIEHS will promote an environment where all people are empowered to use their talents, strengths, and expertise for leadership and accountability. - d.
-Innovation: NIEHS aims to engage both external parties, as well as staff, in forward-thinking and cutting-edge ideas for solving current and emerging challenges in environmental health sciences. - e.
+Collaboration: NIEHS will continue to identify opportunities where transparent and respectful partnerships can be developed to further NIEHS' mission.

+Communication: NIEHS will continue to identify opportunities for intentional and transparent exchange of information that is built on mutual trust, respect, and inclusion.

+Distributive Leadership: NIEHS will promote an environment where all people are empowered to use their talents, strengths and expertise for leadership and accountability.

+Innovation: NIEHS aims to engage both external parties, as well as staff, in forward-thinking and cuttingedge ideas for solving current and emerging challenges in environmental health sciences.

 Workforce Diversity: NIEHS maintains its commitment to an inclusive, diverse, and well-prepared workforce, where perspectives are respected and valued, and leadership and staff embrace diversity, equity, inclusion, accessibility, and civility (DEIAC) as a key part of a successful NIEHS work culture, as well as a key to fulfilling NIEHS' mission.